com-pas/contributing/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to PowSyBl, which are hosted in the [PowSyBl Organization](https://github.com/powsybl) on GitHub.
-These are mostly guidelines, not rules.
+The following is a set of guidelines for contributing to the CoMPAS project.
+These are mostly guidelines, sometimes rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents